Administration & Security

 These rights are divided according to which core system component they affect.
 Examples of core system components include Calendars, Events, and Users and Groups.

 Type-specific rights are in the Content, Application, and System collections.
-In each collection, they are further divided into categories based on object type.
+In each collection, they are further divided into categories based on the object type.

 Troubleshooting user rights